E3 2016: E3 Live

-In prior years, there has been pressure on the ESA, the organizers of E3, to admit members of the public to the event.
+In prior years, there had been pressure on the ESA, the organizers of E3, to admit members of the public to the event.
 E3 is normally closed only to members of the video game industry and the media.
 As the video game industry is strongly driven by consumers and avid gamers, E3 has been criticized for denying them access to the event.
 In 2015, the ESA allocated 5000 tickets among the various floor exhibitors that they could give to fans to attend the expo.

 For E3 2016, the ESA planned a separate three-day E3 Live event held from June 14–16, 2016 alongside the main E3 event for members of the public at L.A.
 Live, which neighbors the Convention Center.
 The event was free but required ticket reservations.
 E3 Live was promoted with the opportunity for its attendees to try the games and meet with members of the industry and selected company representatives, along with musical performances.
 This is the first time that E3 offered any opportunity for the public at large to attend the E3 event.
 According to ESA's Mike Gallagher, the intent of E3 Live was to provide to gamers that were not part of the industry "the chance to test-drive exciting new games, interact with some of their favorite developers, and be among the first in the world to enjoy groundbreaking game experiences".

 The EA Live event drew about 20,000 people.
 According to James Brightman for GamesIndustry.biz, the event was underwhelming compared to what had been described, with only a few display areas among a small area.
 He spoke to those that attended who shared the same sentiment, that the promotion of the E3 Live event suggested there would be much more present.